sahat/hackathon-starter/prod-checklist.md

 - /controllers/api.js entirely
 - /views/api entirely
 - app.js:
-  - chalk usage
   - multer
   - apiController
   - Openshift env references
   - csrf check exception for /api/upload
   - All API example routes
-  - OAuth routes for Instagram, Github, LinkedIn (kept Facebook, Twitter, and Google)
+  - OAuth routes for authentications that you are not using (i.e.Github, LinkedIn, etc based on your app)
   - All OAuth authorization routes
 - passport.js all references and functions related to:
-  - Instagram, Github, LinkedIn, OpenID, OAuth, OAuth2
+  - Github, LinkedIn, OpenID, OAuth, OAuth2
 - model/User.js
-  - key pairs for Github, Instagram, LinkedIn, Steam
+  - key pairs for Github, LinkedIn, Steam
 - package.json
-  - @octokit/rest, chalk, instagram-node, lastfm, lob, multer, node-foursquare, node-linkedin, passport-github, passport-instagram, passport-linkedin-oauth2, passport-oauth, passport-openid, paypal-rest-sdk, stripe, tumbler.js, twilio
+  - @octokit/rest, lastfm, lob, multer, node-linkedin, passport-github2, passport-linkedin-oauth2, passport-oauth, paypal-rest-sdk, stripe, twilio
 - /test/app.js
   - /api test case
 - views/account/login.pug
   - Some or all of the last form-group set which are the social login choices
 - views/account/profile.pug
-  - Link/unlink buttons for Instagram, Github, LinkedIn, steam
+  - Link/unlink buttons for Github, LinkedIn, steam
 - Removed readme, changelog, this guide, docker related files if not using them
 - Create a domain whitelist for your app in Here's developer portal if you are using the Here's map API.
+- Add unit tests so you can test and incorporate dependency and upstream updates with less effort.
+GPT tools may create some good unit tests with very low effort.

 ### Search Engine Optimization (SEO)
 Note that SEO only applies to the pages that will be publicly visible with no authentication.
 Note that some of the following fields need to be added to the HTML header section similar to the page [title](https://github.com/sahat/hackathon-starter/blob/master/views/layout.pug#L9)